Jyrrel/Library-Management-System-Console-Type/README.md

 ## Overview
 This is a simple Library Management System Console built in Java.
 The program allows users to borrow, return, search, and view books in the library.
 It uses a command-line interface for interaction and stores information about books, their availability, and due dates.

-Features
+## Features

-1.Add Books: Add books to the library collection.
+1. Add Books: Add books to the library collection.

-2.Borrow Books: Borrow a book for a period of 7 days, with a due date.
+2. Borrow Books: Borrow a book for a period of 7 days, with a due date.

-3.Return Books: Return a borrowed book and update its availability.
+3. Return Books: Return a borrowed book and update its availability.

-4.Search Books: Search for a book in the library by its title and check if it's available or not.
+4. Search Books: Search for a book in the library by its title and check if it's available or not.

-5.Show All Books: Display a list of all books in the library along with their availability status.
+5. Show All Books: Display a list of all books in the library along with their availability status.

 6.Interactive Menu: A user-friendly interactive menu for interacting with the system.

 ## Prerequisites
-1.Download and Install JDK: Visit the [Download JDK here!](https://www.oracle.com/java/technologies/downloads/#java11?er=221886) to download the JDK for your operating system (Windows, macOS, or Linux).
+1. Download and Install JDK: Visit the [Download JDK here!](https://www.oracle.com/java/technologies/downloads/#java11?er=221886) to download the JDK for your operating system (Windows, macOS, or Linux).

-2.Set up Java Environment: After installing the JDK, make sure you add the JDK's bin directory to your system's PATH environment variable.
+2. Set up Java Environment: After installing the JDK, make sure you add the JDK's bin directory to your system's PATH environment variable.

 ```bash
 java- version